 Most forms of poker have this compulsory form of a bet.
 You do it at the beginning of a hand, and it’s called – ‘ante‘ or ‘blind.’
 Generally, poker games have features like ‘small-blind‘ and ‘big-blind’ as forced bets.

-Both in physical and online casinos, the dealer is the one that determines the order of the game.
+Both in physical and casinos online, the dealer is the one that determines the order of the game.
 They decide the blinds and the starting bet players need to make for it.
 The dealer doesn’t place a bet, but the game starts with them and rotates clockwise from one hand to the next.

 When you play Texas Hold’em online, look for the circle marked with a ‘D‘ – that player is the dealer in the game.
 Sometimes, it’s also written ‘Dealer’ directly.

 Betting Options in Texas Hold ’em

 After placing the forced bets, the rounds of betting begin.
 Each round of betting offers you a chance to utilise various betting options.
 It all depends on your confidence in your hand and the perception about the hand-strength of your opponents.
 You also keep an eye on how much your opponents are betting or raising.